Patrick Lalime: Senators

-The Mighty Ducks traded Lalime to the Ottawa Senators for Ted Donato and Antti-Jussi Niemi on June 18, and he opened the 1999–2000 season as a Senator as he and Ron Tugnutt would split duties.
+The Mighty Ducks traded Lalime to the Ottawa Senators for Ted Donato and Antti-Jussi Niemi on June 18, and he opened the 1999–2000 season as a Senator as he and Ron Tugnutt split duties.
 Lalime began his Senators career with a 3–0 shutout victory over the Philadelphia Flyers on October 2.
-He would go on and have a solid season with a 19–14–3 record, a GAA of 2.33 and save percentage of .905.
-The Senators would trade Tugnutt to Pittsburgh in March for Tom Barrasso, and Lalime would serve as his backup for the remainder of the season.
+He had a solid season with a 19–14–3 record, a GAA of 2.33 and save percentage of .905.
+The Senators traded Tugnutt to Pittsburgh in March for Tom Barrasso, and Lalime served as his backup for the remainder of the season.
 Lalime dressed for six playoff games against the Toronto Maple Leafs, but did not see any action as the Senators were put out in the first round.

 The Senators gave Lalime the starting job in 2000–01, and he responded with a 36–19–5 record, 2.35 GAA, and a save percentage of .914 and helped the Senators to winning the Northeast Division, despite missing ten games with a sprained left MCL in mid-October.
-He was named NHL Player of the Week twice (November 27–December 3 and February 12–18).
-In the playoffs, the Senators would meet the Maple Leafs for the second consecutive season, and Lalime played very well, with a GAA of 2.39, however the Senators struggled to score goals and were eliminated in four games.
+He was named NHL Player of the Week twice (November 27 – December 3 and February 12–18).
+In the playoffs, the Senators met the Maple Leafs for the second consecutive season, and Lalime played very well, with a GAA of 2.39, however the Senators struggled to score goals and were eliminated in four games.

 In 2001–02 Lalime had a 27–24–8 record, 2.48 GAA and .903 save percentage.
 He was second in the league with seven shutouts and set a club record with a 149:41 shutout streak from October 23 to November 10.
 In the playoffs, the Senators faced off with the Philadelphia Flyers and were heavy underdogs, however, Lalime was unbeatable, as he allowed only two goals as Ottawa defeated the Flyers in five games.
 His GAA for the series was 0.40, and he had a .985 save percentage.
 In the second round, the Senators met up with the Maple Leafs for the third straight year, and with a 5–0 game one win, Lalime tied an NHL playoff record with four shutouts.
 However the Maple Leafs stormed back and eventually won the series in seven games.
 Lalime finished the 2002 playoffs with a 7–5 record and a 1.39 GAA.